 - Whisk together the eggs and cream until well blended.
 Set aside.

-Assembling & Baking the Tart (5 minutes + 30 minutes baking + 20 minutes cooling)
+Assembling & Baking the Tart (5 min + 30 min baking)

-- Press three quarters of the herbed cheese into the bottom of the 9-inch, bind baked pastry shell.
-Evenly top with almost all of the caramelized onions.
-Pour the egg mixture evenly over the top.
+- Pack the herbed cheese into the bottom of the 9-inch, bind baked pastry shell.
+Evenly top with the caramelized onions, then carefully pour the egg mixture evenly over top.

 - Set the tart on the preheated cookie sheet and bake at 425 F for 10 minutes.
-Lower the temperature to 375 F and bake for another 10 minutes.
-Finally, bake the tart at 300 F for 8 minutes, or until a knife inserted in the center comes out clean.
+Lower the temperature to 350 F and bake for 15 minutes, until a knife inserted in the center comes out clean.

-- Reserve the extra cheese and onions to make a mini tart with leftover pastry.
+- Do you have extra cheese and onions that didn’t fit in the tart?
+Save them to make a mini tart with leftover pastry.
 If you don’t have any extra pastry in your fridge, just bake the mini tart in a buttered ramekin without the crust.